SleekPanther/circulation-with-demands-network-flow/README.md

 #### **Max Flow = 6 (has circulation)**

 ## Usage
-**The code will take an input graph and modify it by adding source and sink nodes, connecting edges to demands/supplies and adjusting for lowe bounds**
+**The code will take an input graph and modify it by adding source and sink nodes, connecting edges to demands/supplies and adjusting for lower bounds**

 - Create a new graph & **specify the number of vertices in the ORIGINAL graph (without S & T)**
     `FlowNetworkGraph graph1 = new FlowNetworkGraph(4);`
 - Add edges that exist in the graph
-    - `FlowEdge` constructor is `(int fromVertex, int toVertex, double capacity)`
+    - `FlowEdge` constructor parameters are `(int fromVertex, int toVertex, double capacity)`
     - `graph1.addEdge(new FlowEdge(0, 2, 3));`
     - `graph1.addEdge(new FlowEdge(0, 3, 1));`
     - *add more edges*